jump-dev/JuMP.jl/docs/src/manual/nlp.md

 !!! tip
     The symbol `:my_f` doesn't have to match the name of the function `f`.
-    However, it's generally more readable if it does.
+    However, it's more readable if it does.
 Make sure you use `my_f` and not `f` in the macros.

 !!! warning